Skip to main content

 Edward Hodsell, the game hunter

-Edward Hodsell was serving in India before he left to come to New Zealand.
-Here, he sits with a crocodile trophy.
-He came to New Zealand hoping to be an army instructor in 1926, but because of a shipping strike in Sydney he arrived too late to put in an application.
-He took up land in Northland until the depression drove him and his family off.
+Edward Hodsell served in India before he left to come to New Zealand.
+Here, he sits with a trophy crocodile.
+In 1926 he came to New Zealand hoping to be an army instructor, but because of a shipping strike in Sydney arrived too late to put in an application.
+He took up land in Northland until the depression drove him and his family off it.

 Te whakamahi i tēnei tūemi